 Whale watching season in Australia is one of the best and most popular times to travel to the east, south or west coast, as the waters are filled with giant playful whales.
-Every year from around May until November the coasts are inundated with migrating Humpback, Southern Right and Minke Whales as they make their way north to relax in the warmer waters with their young.
+Every year from around May until November Australian coastlines are inundated with migrating Humpback, Southern Right and Minke Whales as they make their way north to relax in the warmer waters with their young.

-There are numerous destinations dotting the coastline of Australia that are hotspots for whale watching, mainly Hervey Bay and the surrounding Fraser Coast region, the Eyre Peninsula in South Australia and Ningaloo Reef/Exmouth on the West Australian coast.
-Depending on where you are located or where you are travelling to for the 2017 whale watching season, you will be given various options regarding how you go whale watching.
+There are numerous destinations dotting the coastline of Australia that are hotspots for whale watching, mainly Hervey Bay and the surrounding Fraser Coast region, the Eyre Peninsula in South Australia and Ningaloo Reef/Exmouth, Augusta and Fremantle on the West Australian coasts.
+Depending on where you are located or are travelling to for the whale watching season, there are various options available to you to see these majestic creatures.

 Be it from above or below, whichever way you choose to experience this incredible spectacle, you’ll be blown away by the sheer size and inquisitive nature of these giant sea creatures.
 Here we outline some of the best ways to go whale watching in Australia, where you can do each, and what operators offer these experiences.

 One of the most obvious and popular choices is a whale watching cruise.
 Departing the mainland, you’ll be taken just off the coast to settle in a prime position to watch the whales travel up and down the ‘Humpback Highway’.

 A whale watching cruise will get you as close as possible to the action as the whales breach, tail slap and simply check out the boats on their way either north or south, depending on the time of your visit.
 The boats aren’t allowed to get too close to the whales, but if your cruise is lucky enough to be the subject of a whale’s affection, then they’ll come right up to the boat and put on a show, giving you front-row seats.